eProsima/Fast-DDS-docs/docs/advanced.rst

 The RTPS Layer requires you to call the :func:`getKey()` method manually within your callbacks.

-You can tweak the History to accomodate data from multiples keys based on your current configuration.
-This consinst on defining a maximum number of data sinks and a maximum size for each sink:
+You can tweak the History to accommodate data from multiples keys based on your current configuration.
+This consist of defining a maximum number of data sinks and a maximum size for each sink:

 .. code-block:: c++

     Rparam.topic.resourceLimitsQos.max_instances = 3; //Set the subscriber to remember and store up to 3 different keys Rparam.topic.resourceLimitsQos.max_samples_per_instance = 20; //Hold a maximum of 20 samples per key

-Note that your History must be big enough to accomodate the maximum number of samples for each key. eProsima Fast RTPS will notify you if your History is too small.
+Note that your History must be big enough to accommodate the maximum number of samples for each key. eProsima Fast RTPS will notify you if your History is too small.

 .. _flow-controllers: